Climate Connections

 Climate change is a primary driver of numerous calamities including floods, fires, diseases, droughts, and even ecosystem collapse.
 These disasters pose significant risks to human health and wellbeing, especially for our most vulnerable communities.

-Indeed, Adam Selipsky, CEO of AWS, has called climate change the issue of our generation.
+Indeed, Adam Selipsky, former CEO of AWS, has called climate change the issue of our generation.
 Yet individuals and organizations are rising to the challenge and working to monitor and forecast climate change, mitigate its impact, and find solutions.
 To build these solutions, people need access to the best available data, science, and technology.

 That’s where AWS comes into the picture.
 As a global cloud service provider, AWS provides on-demand digital technologies that enable public and private actors to share and analyze data in a more collaborative way.
 Together, these stakeholders can use the cloud to develop solutions that can make society more resilient and reduce risks to health, economy, infrastructure, and the environment.